IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   pcapng file writers, and MUST be ignored by pcapng file readers.

-* SnapLen (32 bits): an unsigned integer indicating the maximum number of octets captured from each packet.
+* SnapLen (32 bits): an unsigned integer that indicates the maximum number of octets captured from each packet.
 The portion of each packet that exceeds this value will not be stored in the file.
 A value of zero indicates no limit.